4 Key Classroom Management Skills for English Teaching Abroad

 their relevance towards the learning process.

-Another important skill in classroom management is the ability to make the learning process enjoyable.
+- A fourth important skill in classroom management is the ability to make the learning process enjoyable.
 This means that the ESL/EFL instructor should be able to employ different teaching styles and activities that will sustain

 experiences in which they can identify using the English language.
 Visual aids such as photographs, posters, or calendars may be used by English Language Learners (ELL) in practicing how to give descriptions while auditory aids such as news or